-Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2019 was fiscally stable.
+Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2020 was fiscally stable.

 The Library Director and the Board of Trustees Finance Committee regularly monitored expenditures in order to establish a realistic operating budget to maintain and enhance modern library service in Kent County at all locations (Chestertown, North County, and Rock Hall).

 In 2015, the trustees, with the approval of the County Commissioners, re-negotiated the terms for the lease of the North County facility located in Galena.
+Significant savings were realized in the five years of this agreement.
+This agreement ended on June 30, 2020.
+In light of the uncertainty brought about by the COVID-19 pandemic, the Board of Trustees and the landlord George Haggerty agreed to extend the current lease for six months ending on December 31, 2020.
+Further negotiations will take place in fall 2020.

-Significant savings were realized in the four years of this agreement.
-However, this agreement will end on June 30, 2020 and will need to be renegotiated.
-To alleviate County costs and labor for Library ground maintenance, the Board of Trustees budgeted for continued grounds maintenance for the Chestertown Branch in FY2019.
+To alleviate County costs and labor for Library ground maintenance, the Board of Trustees again budgeted for continued grounds maintenance for the Chestertown Branch in FY2020.